-Assisted Reproductive Technology (ART) And Florida Family Law
+Assisted Reproductive Technology (ART) in Miami, FL

 Increased use of in vitro fertilization, surrogate parenting and other assisted reproductive technology (ART) for the purposes of giving birth have added a new level of complexity to family law issues.
 In many respects, the medical capabilities have outpaced the laws that govern them.
 However, Florida statutes in this area are among the most advanced in the country.

 The law firm of Ronald H. Kauffman, A Professional Association, in Miami, is on the cutting edge of Florida law in this area.
 Mr. Kauffman is thoroughly knowledgeable about the legal issues that arise and the Florida statutes that pertain to these issues.

 A proactive approach is a smart step.
 Parents who are planning to have a child using a third-party collaborator (a sperm donor, egg donor or gestational carrier) would be wise to recognize the legal risks involved and take steps to protect themselves.
 Women who agree to serve as a surrogate also need legal representation.

 Opting for a “do it yourself” contract can be as risky as not having a contract in place at all.
 The consequences of using an agreement that is not prepared by a knowledgeable lawyer are too severe compared to the reasonable cost of putting professionally prepared legal agreements in place.